Spawn-AI/spawn-js/README.md

 const result = await client.getResult(response['job_id']);
 ```

-You can also subscribe to the job by calling the subscribeToJob method on the Selas client object and passing in an object with the job_id and a callback function as arguments.
+You can also subscribe to the job by calling the subscribeToJob method on the spawn client object and passing in an object with the job_id and a callback function as arguments.
 The callback function will be called whenever new data is available for the job:

 ```js
 const response = await client.runStableDiffusion("a cute cat");